cloudposse/docs/content/kubernetes-backing-services/monitoring/prometheus-alerts-grafana.md

 ## How to create dashboard or panel

 1. Sign-in to the Kubernetes Portal.
-Then navigate to "Grafana"
+Then navigate to "Grafana".
 2. Login to Grafana (default credentials are admin/admin)
 2. Create dashboard
 3. Export dashboard to JSON